DETAILS ABOUT PAPER WEIGHT, THINKNESS AND FINISH

 Paper comes in a wide variety of options that are designed to suit specific purposes.
 When it comes to commercial printing, there are three main terms to know: paper weight, paper thickness, and paper finish.

 This category is very straight forward.
 All paper companies use a measurement called points which is unique to the printing industry.
+10.5pts is the same as .25mm.
 Thickness can vary between weights.
 Some 130lb Cover stocks (used for business cards) are 16pt and some are 13pt.
-Typically, Gloss Coated sheets are less thick because there is more clay coating on the surface to make it shiny.
+Typically, coated sheets are less thick because there is more clay coating that makes the sheet heavier.
 It’s a combination between the weight, the thickness, and stiffness that helps generate an overall feel of thickness.

-Matt/Dull/Silk Coated is the most versatile finishes as it is best for image heavy pieces.
-It is the smooth (not as smooth as uncoated) to the touch and contains very little sheen.
-The smooth clay finish is always better for print quality and clarity.
+This is the most versatile finishes as it is best for image heavy pieces.
+Clay finish is always better for print quality and clarity.
 This can be ideal for both photographs and text.
 The advantage of little to no sheen, means while reading, there is no glare to disrupt the experience.
-This term is also supplemented for semi-gloss or satin.

-Gloss Coated is as good as Dull/Silk for Images.
+This paper is as good as Matt/Satin for Images.
 It has excellent print quality and clarity.
 However, it does create glare and is not best for type.
+Its main appeal is its overall shiny countenance and is slightly easier to clean.
+It also feels slightly nicer to the touch to the matt counterpart.

-Smooth Uncoated has no clay coating and is best for writing and feel.
+This paper has no clay coating and is best for writing and feel.
 Our smooth uncoated stock still prints very well but also allows for a pen’s ink to be absorbed by the surface.
 We use uncoated for letterhead, notepads, flyers, cardstock and brochures.
-Digital printing on uncoated is more “matt like” then any of the coated mediums.
-It also chips less on the edges then coated paper.
+Digital Toner based printing on uncoated is more “matt like” then any of the coated mediums.
+It also chips less on the edges then coated paper from constant handling.
+This paper is superior in feel and has a more natural appeal.

 We can also custom quote any other types by request Custom Quote